roam-qgis/Roam/docs/README.txt

 As |name| is just a Python plugin you can use your normal QGIS project files (.qgs) in order to create mapping projects.

+Zen
+---

+| Don't reinvent the wheel -- unless for good reason.
+| Magic is cool.
+| Although not cool enough if it makes things confusing.
+| Datebases are handy things.
+| Although plain text files are normally easier to manage.
+| Convention over Configuration is cool idea -- lets do more of that!
+| Unless it starts to look like magic.

 Requirements
 -------------
 - Latest QGIS Version > 1.8